pulumi/docs/content/docs/intro/concepts/config.md

     --secrets-provider="awskms://1234abcd-12ab-34cd-56ef-1234567890ab?region=us-east-1"
 ```

-If you already have a configured AWS CLI, the credentials from that will be used.
+If you have previously configured the AWS CLI, the same credentials will be used.
 These can also be overridden using the standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-For more options, please [see the standard AWS Go SDK documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).
+For more options, refer to the [AWS Go SDK documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).

 #### Azure Key Vault